 |* Light, fluffy for happy desert roses|

-Soil provides some good bits for the seeds.
+The soil in this recipe provides some good bits for the seeds.
 Charcoal is the hardy protector that purifies the soil.
 It makes sure no funky stuff like odor-causing bacteria or fungi can get in & affect your seeds.
 The soil gets a nice boost of potassium as well.

 |This Charcoal Works Wonders|